-- The result of a single Comet run is basically a number of peptide-spectrum-matches (PSM) with a score each, and these will be stored in an idXML file.
-Now we can run the pipeline and after execution is finished, we can have a first look at the the results: just open the output folder with a file browser and from there open one of the three input mzML's in TOPPView. - Here, annotate this spectrum data file with the peptide identification results.
-Choose Tools > Annonate with identification from the menu and select the idXML file that CometAdapter generated (it is located within the output directory that you specified when starting the pipeline). - On the right, select the tab Identification view.
+- The result of a single OMSSA run is basically a number of peptide-spectrum-matches (PSM) with a score each, and these will be stored in an idXML file.
+Now we can run the pipeline and after execution is finished, we can have a first look at the the results: just open the input files folder with a file browser and from there open an mzML file in TOPPView. - Here, annotate this spectrum data file with the peptide identification results.
+Choose Tools > Annonate with identification from the menu and select the idXML file that OMSSAAdapter generated (it is located within the output directory that you specified when starting the pipeline). - On the right, select the tab Identification view.
 All identified peptides can be seen using this view.
 User can also browse the corresponding MS2 spectra.

-Note: Opening the output file of CometAdapter (the idXML file) directly is also possible, but unless you REALLY like XML, reading idXML files is less useful.
+Note: Opening the output file of OMSSAAdapter (the idXML file) directly is also possible, but the direct visusalisation of an idXML files is less useful.

-- The search results stored in the idXML file can also be read back into a KNIME table for inspection and subsequent analyses: Add a TextExporter node from Community Nodes > OpenMS > File Handling to your workflow and connect the output port of your CometAdapter (the same port ZipLoopEnd is connected to) to its input port.
+- The search results stored in the idXML file can also be read back into a KNIME table for inspection and subsequent analyses: Add a TextExporter node from Community Nodes > OpenMS > File Handling to your workflow and connect the output port of your OMSSAAdapter (the same port ZipLoopEnd is connected to) to its input port.
 This tool will convert the idXML file to a more human-readable text file which can also be read into a KNIME table using the IDTextReader node.
 Add an IDTextReader node(Community Nodes > OpenMS > Conversion) after TextExporter and execute it.
 Now you can right click IDTextReader and select ID Table to browse your peptide identifications. - From here, you can use all the tools KNIME offers for analyzing the data in this table.
-As a simple example, add a Histogram node (from category Views) node after IDTextReader, double-click it, select peptide_charge as Dimension, click Save and Execute to generate a plot showing the charge state distribution of your identifications.
+As a simple example, add a Histogram (local) node (from category Views Local (Swing)) node after IDTextReader, double-click it, select peptide_charge as Histogram column, hit OK, and execute it.
+Right-clicking and selecting Interactive View: Histogram view will open a plot showing the charge state distribution of your identifications.